 Does it feel like you have always been in a competition?

-Competing with your classmates in school for good grades, with your college buddies to land your first campus job and now with your colleagues to grab that coveted senior role in the company.
+Competing with your classmates in school for good grades, with your college buddies to land your first job and now with your colleagues to grab that coveted senior role.

-In a world with limited resources (college places, jobs or promotions) it is natural that we find ourselves competing with others from time to time.
+In a world with limited resources like college places or good jobs it is natural that we find ourselves competing with others from time to time.

 We continue this spirit of competition in our personal financial life too.